himmat-singh/hubot-glip/README.md

 # hubot-glip-himmat

-This whole work taken from Tyler-Long (https://github.com/tylerlong/hubot-glip) and apply few customization to it so it can work with interactive glip posts.
+This whole work taken from [Tyler Long Hubot-Glip Adapter](https://github.com/tylerlong/hubot-glip) and apply few customization to it so it can work with interactive glip posts.

 [Hubot](https://hubot.github.com/) adapter to use with [Glip](https://glip.com/).